Children playing soccer

 How is hip dysplasia diagnosed?

-What are the treatment options?
+What are the treatment options for hip dysplasia?

 Treatment of hip dysplasia changes with age and severity of dysplasia.
-In newborns, treatment often consists of placement into a Pavlik harness, which uses straps and Velcro to hold the hips in a reduced position.
+In newborns, treatment is often non-surgical and consists of placement into a Pavlik harness, which uses straps and Velcro to hold the hips in a reduced position.
 Sometimes surgery is needed in older patients to reduce the hip and place a cast.
 This can be done with or without an osteotomy (cutting the bone) of the femur or pelvis.

-When hip dysplasia is present in adolescents or adults, the treatment consists of a surgery to reorient the socket to cover the ball, called a periacetabular osteotomy.
+When hip dysplasia is present in adolescents or adults and causing pain, the treatment consists of a surgery to reorient the socket to cover the ball, called a periacetabular osteotomy.
+Eventually, untreated hip dysplasia leads to arthritis.
+Once arthritis is present, the treatment is a total hip replacement.

 Who should I see if I have hip dysplasia?